Litigation Funding for Universities and Technology Transfer Offices

 Licensing Without Litigation is Challenging

 As patent owners around the world can attest, achieving good licensing results is becoming more difficult and, increasingly, litigation to support a licensing program is a necessity.
-Litigation funding is well utilized in many jurisdictions, such as the United Kingdom and Australia, and rapidly gaining prominence in others, such as the United States.
+Third party litigation funding is well utilized in many jurisdictions, such as the United Kingdom, Australia and the United States.
 Woodsford, as one of the oldest global funders with a presence in the US, UK, Canada, Australia, Israel and Singapore, is well positioned to assist academic institutions around the globe.
 Through use of an established funder, such as Woodsford, universities can enhance their intellectual property licensing programs with litigation components while avoiding the expense and financial risk associated with extensive adversarial proceedings.
 Since TTOs at research universities frequently have multiple, diverse licensing programs to oversee, they are well positioned to access the most favorable rates for this non-recourse financing by virtue of funding a group of cases simultaneously in a portfolio arrangement.

 Today, the path to achieving maximum value from any licensing program often includes a litigation component.
 Colleges, universities, and TTOs can and do utilize litigation funding to support these enforcement efforts without negative impact on their bottom lines.
 Having Woodsford on your side helps you achieve your goals of licensing access to university innovations while simultaneously limiting the downside risk inherent in any litigation strategy.